bitwarden/contributing-docs/docs/architecture/event-logs/index.md

 This service writes the events to an Azure Queue that is specified in the `globalSettings.Events.ConnectionString` configuration setting.

-The events in the Azure Queue are then processed by the `EventsProcessor` that runs in the Bitwarden cloud-hosted instance.
+The events in the Azure Queue are then processed by the `EventsProcessor` service that runs in the Bitwarden cloud-hosted instance.
 The `EventsProcessor` is running the [`AzureQueueHostedService`](https://github.com/bitwarden/server/blob/master/src/EventsProcessor/AzureQueueHostedService.cs), which dequeues the event logs from the Azure Queue and writes them to Azure Table storage using the